William Wordsworth: The Prospectus

 Some modern critics suggest that there was a decline in his work beginning around the mid-1810s, perhaps because most of the concerns that characterised his early poems (loss, death, endurance, separation and abandonment) had been resolved in his writings and his life.
 By 1820, he was enjoying considerable success accompanying a reversal in the contemporary critical opinion of his earlier works.

 The poet and artist William Blake, who knew Wordsworth's work, was struck by Wordsworth's boldness in centring his poetry on the human mind.
-In response to Wordsworth's poetic programme that, “when we look / Into our Minds, into the Mind of Man– / My haunt, and the main region of my song” (The Excursion), William Blake wrote to his friend Henry Crabb Robinson that the passage " caused him a bowel complaint which nearly killed him”.
+In response to Wordsworth's poetic programme that, "when we look / Into our Minds, into the Mind of Man– / My haunt, and the main region of my song" (The Excursion), William Blake wrote to his friend Henry Crabb Robinson that the passage "caused him a bowel complaint which nearly killed him".

-Following the death of his friend, the painter William Green in 1823, Wordsworth also mended his relations with Coleridge.
+Following the death of his friend the painter William Green in 1823, Wordsworth also mended his relations with Coleridge.
 The two were fully reconciled by 1828 when they toured the Rhineland together.
 Dorothy suffered from a severe illness in 1829 and she remained ill for the remainder of her life.
 Coleridge and Charles Lamb both died in 1834, their loss being a difficult blow to Wordsworth.
-The following year saw the passing of James Hogg.
+The following year saw the death of James Hogg.
 Despite the death of many contemporaries, the popularity of his poetry ensured a steady stream of young friends and admirers to replace those he lost.